zlmo/Face-Detection/README.md

 ## 1. Clone the project.
 First, clone this project using git:
 		`git clone https://github.com/zlmo/Face-Detection.git`
+modify Makefile accordding to your device and make.

 ## 2. Prepare Wider Face dataset.
 Then, we need to prepare the training set first.
 This includes downloading the dataset and transferring it to darknet style.